Partial Rate Matrix for Dark Matter Scattering: Introduction

 In this paper I present a method of ``vector space integration'' that factorizes the astrophysics, the DM particle physics, and the SM physics of the target material by projecting the velocity distribution $g_\chi(\vec v)$ and the SM momentum form factor $f_S^2(\vec q)$ onto bases of orthogonal functions.
 After an initial, numerically intensive stage where each object is projected onto its respective vector space, the scattering rate is given by simple matrix multiplication on the vectors $\ket{g_\chi}$ and $\ket{f_S^2}$.
 I use spherical harmonics as part of the basis, so that detector rotations are encoded by the action of the Wigner $D$ matrix on the basis functions.

-This solution to the $N^4$ scaling problem is shockingly effective.
+This solution to the $N^4$ scaling problem is shockingly effective~\footnote{Note that this $N^4$ scaling problem is of a completely different nature than the $N^4$ scaling problem encountered in computational chemistry in the electron exchange correlation functions.
+The resolution of the identity technique, which ameliorates the $N^4$ scaling in computational chemistry, does not offer a solution to the $N_{\mathcal R} N_{g\chi} N_\text{DM} N_{f_S}$ scaling of the direct detection rate calculations.
+See the Supplemental Material for a more detailed discussion.}.
 The vector space method requires only $N_{g\chi} + N_{f_S}$ repetitions of the harder, numerical integration part of the calculation, leading to a substantial reduction in the calculation time if any two or more of the various $N_i$ are large.
 Even in simple isotropic materials ($N_\mathcal{R} = 1$), the factorization of $N_{g\chi}$, $N_{f_S}$ and $N_\text{DM}$ can reduce the computational difficulty by multiple orders of magnitude.
-For anisotropic detectors in the limit of large $N_\mathcal{R}$, Ref.~\cite{companionLong} finds that the computation time is reduced by a factor of about $10^7$.
+For anisotropic detectors in the limit of large $N_\mathcal{R}$, Ref.~\cite{Lillard:2023cyy} finds that the computation time is reduced by a factor of approximately $10^8$.

 Whether the impact of this technology is greatest for direct detection or for some other scientific field remains to be seen.
 The vector space integration method is easily generalized to other contexts, where the integrand depends linearly on any number of input functions (in this case $g_\chi$ and $f_S^2$), along with some operator that depends on the coordinates and any external parameters (e.g.~$\vec v$, $\vec q$ and $m_\chi$).
 If any symmetries of the integrand can be exploited, i.e.~by choosing basis functions that transform as representations of that symmetry, then the vector space integration can provide the same extreme reduction in computation time that is demonstrated here for direct detection.